The Library of the Roman College

 Following the suppression of the Society of Jesus in 1773, the Roman College was entrusted to the custody of the Roman Secular Clergy until May 17th, 1824, when Pope Leo XII, with the Brief Cum Multa, gave it back to the Jesuits.
-The Suppression would not have had strong repercussion on the Library.
-It seems that the Library remained largely unaltered as described in 1842 by Gaetano Moroni in his Dizionario di erudizione storico-ecclesiastica da S. Pietro sino ai nostri giorni (Venezia, Tipografia emiliana, 1840-1879, v.
+The Suppression did not have strong repercussion on the Library; it seems that it remained largely unaltered as described in 1842 by Gaetano Moroni in his Dizionario di erudizione storico-ecclesiastica da S. Pietro sino ai nostri giorni (Venezia: Tipografia emiliana, 1840-1879, v.
 13, p.
 200-201.
 Translated by the Library):

 «The books in the Library reach almost eighty thousand: their room is vast, and it has the shape of a Latin cross; in addition, there are five more rooms added on one side.
 Amongst many books there are significant ones regarding Scripture, Theology, Ecclesiastical History, Greek and Latin Classical Literature, Profane History and Archeology.
 At the top of the polished walnut and decorated bookshelves, there are oil portraits of many illustrious Jesuits, and facing the entrance door, Gherardo delle Notti painted a large Last Supper of Jesus Christ with the Apostles.
-Inside the College there are also four smaller libraries for the use of the four classes of people who teach and study.
-They can take the necessary books out according to their needs.
-The books for a special use of the Jesuits that one of those libraries contain amount to thirty thousand».
+Inside the College there are also four smaller libraries for the use of the four classes of people who teach and study; they can take the necessary books out according to their needs.
+Volumes contained those libraries (in one there are books for a special use of the Jesuits) amount to thirty thousand».

-In 1873, three years after the annexation of Rome to a newborn Kingdom of Italy, the Roman College had to leave his historic seat definitively and move to the Borromeo Palace in Via del Seminario.
-The first and the most important nucleus of the future National Central Library of Rome will come from the College’s Library.
-Pope Pius IX, with a rescript of December 4, 1873, allowed the Roman College to take the title of Gregorian Pontifical University of the Roman College and conferred the Rector the right to endorse himself as a “Rector of the Gregorian Pontifical University”.
+In 1873, three years after the annexation of Rome to the newborn Kingdom of Italy, the Roman College had to definitively leave his historic seat and move to the Borromeo Palace in Via del Seminario.
+The first and the most important nucleus of the future National Central Library of Rome will come from the Library of the College.
+Pope Pius IX, with a rescript of December 4th, 1873, allowed the Roman College to take the title of Gregorian Pontifical University of the Roman College and conferred the Rector the right to endorse himself as a “Rector of the Gregorian Pontifical University”.

 The Library of the Gregorian Pontifical University